 - Pay the visa application fee.
 This varies from €50 to €99 depending on your nationality.
 Hang on to the receipt - you might be asked to show it at some point

-Any visa issued by France is a Schengen visa, meaning that you can freely move around the EU’s border control-free area.
+Any visa issued by France is a Schengen visa, meaning that you can freely move around the EU’s border control-free area while studying abroad in France.
 Do bear in mind, though, that you’ll need to enter the Schengen Area through the country that issued the visa.
 You can’t enter through Barcelona, for example, on a visa issued by Slovenia.

 Making the Most of France

-France offers a fantastic student experience.
+Studying abroad in France can be an incredible experience.
 It’s home to some of the most famous buildings in the world, like the Eiffel Tower, Notre Dame and the Louvre.
 There’s also natural beauty, from the beaches in the south to the Alps in the east.

 Of course, you can’t forget the world-famous cafe culture.
 Many an afternoon or evening in France is spent enjoying a croissant or a traditional dish alongside a glass of France’s world-famous wine or freshly-brewed tea or coffee.
-You also get to have the perfect opportunity to practice French, a global language.
+While studying in France, you'll also have the chance to practice French, a global language.

 About the Author